Visit the Coalition on Spirituality and Aging website at

 — Rev. Laura L. Mancuso, MS, CRC, Vista del Monte Retirement Community

 Continuing Education Credits Information

-For more information about joining this cohort, contact:
+For more information about registering for this Certificate Program, contact us:

 - Phone: 626.765.9500